mosn/htnn/MAINTAIN.md

 1. Discuss the impact of the upgrade.
 For example, is there any break change, do we need to upgrade K8S, etc.
 2. Update the base image used in the integration / e2e tests.
-3. Update the ISTIO_VERSION we define in the Makefile and the submodule under `./external`.
+3. Update the ISTIO_VERSION we define in the Makefile.
 4. Update the versions of istio, envoy and go-control-plane package in the `go.mod` and `go.sum`.
 5. Update the link `/envoy/v1.xx.y/configuration/` in the doc to the new Envoy version.
 And `istio/istio/xxx` to the new Istio version.
 6. Update the charts' versions used in the `manifests/charts/htnn/Chart.yaml`.